agouch/SWE-6733---Outdora/README.md

   - Approval from team members
   - Data is organized successfully
 - **Estimated in Story Points:** 8
+- **Rationale**: Preferences UI Design is estimated at 8 story points, emphasizing the creation of a user-friendly form for submitting and managing preferences.
+This involves designing a responsive interface with clear instructions and validation messages to streamline customization and enhance user experience on the platform.

 #### Design DB Table for Profile
 **User Story:**